privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     string name = 1;

     // Keys to lookup from Buyer Key/Value service.
-    // NOTE: CA name would be another lookup key besides the keys in this field. repeated string bidding_signals_keys = 2;
+    // NOTE: CA / IG name would be another lookup key besides the keys in this field
+    // when the Buyer KV lookup happens fron BuyerFrontEnd.
+It is recommended to a Buyer
+    // that CA / IG name is not added to `bidding_signals_keys` so that less redundant
+    // data is shipped server side.
+Otherwise client should be check and remove Custom
+    // Audience name from `bidding_signals_keys`.
+    repeated string bidding_signals_keys = 2;

-    // Buyer Key Value shard url.
+    // (Optional) Buyer Key Value shard url.
+    // NOTE: This field should not be set if Buyer KV has sharding capability, i.e. if Buyer
+    // provides one endpoint for Buyer KV, this field should be empty.
+The reason is
+    // BuyerFrontEnd (BFE) reads endpoint urls of dependency (like Buyer KV) at server startup
+    // from configuration irrespective of whether Buyer KV has one url endpoint or one shard url
+    // per CA/IG.
+Therefore if Buyer KV has one endpoint, that should not be passed again from
+    // device, especially sending the same url in every CA / IG over the wire to server side is
+    // expensive.
+If Buyer KV doesn't have sharding capability, then this url may vary per CA,
+    // therefore this field should be set given BFE needs to know which shard instance to send
+    // request to per CA/IG.
     string bidding_signals_url = 3;

-    // User bidding signals for storing additional metadata that the Buyer can
-    // use during bidding.
-    // NOTE: This can be passed from device or fetched from Buyer Key Value service. google.protobuf.Struct user_bidding_signals = 4;
   }

   // The Custom Audiences (a.k.a Interest Groups) corresponding to the buyer.